junjiemars/nore/README.md

 $ make install
 ```

-If you'd already C project in your working directory
+If you'd a C project in your working directory already
 ```sh
 # go into your working directory
 # <where> to put nore down, PREFIX is optional